-Section 4.3.6 of PBP 2006 provides specific advice for developments that are not residential subdivision, special fire protection purposes (SFPPs) or residential infill.
+Section 8.3 of PBP 2019 provides specific advice for developments that are not residential subdivision, special fire protection purposes (SFPPs) or residential infill.
 The expected land uses would be limited to Class 5-8 and 10 buildings of the National Construction Code: Building Code of Australia (NCC).
 These classes of buildings include factories, warehouses, offices and other industrial facilities.
 Residential development and habitable buildings are not permissible on the subject site.

-The general aims and objectives of PBP 2006 apply in relation to matters such as access, water and services, emergency planning and landscaping/ vegetation management.
+The general aims and objectives of PBP 2019 apply in relation to matters such as access, water and services, emergency planning and landscaping/ vegetation management.
 However, it is prudent that a suitable package of bushfire protection measures be proposed commensurate with the assessed level of risk of the future development.
 Accordingly, this BAR will recommend areas cleared of vegetation are maintained at the hazard interface to ensure defendable space is provided for firefighting purposes.

-Notwithstanding the available bushfire protection measures outlined in PBP 2006, the NCC does not provide for any bushfire specific performance requirements for industrial (non-habitable buildings) and as such Australian Standard AS3959-2009 Construction of buildings in bushfire prone areas (AS3959-2009) does not apply as a set of deemed-to-satisfy provisions.
+Notwithstanding the available bushfire protection measures outlined in PBP 2019, the NCC does not provide for any bushfire specific performance requirements for industrial (non-habitable buildings) and as such Australian Standard AS3959-2018 Construction of buildings in bushfire prone areas (AS3959-2018) does not apply as a set of deemed-to-satisfy provisions.
 In this regard, a BAL assessment is not required for any of the future buildings.
 However, the following objectives apply in relation to access, water and services, and emergency and evacuation planning:

-- □ To provide safe access to/from the public road system for firefighters providing property protection during a bush fire and for occupant egress for evacuation; - To provide adequate services of water for the protection of buildings during and after the passage of bush fire, and to locate gas an electricity so as not to contribute to the risk of fire to a building; - To provide suitable emergency and evacuation (and relocation) arrangements for occupants of the development; and - Consideration of storage and hazardous materials away from the hazard wherever possible.
+To provide safe access to/from the public road system for firefighters providing property protection during a bush fire and for occupant egress for evacuation; To provide suitable emergency and evacuation (and relocation) arrangements for occupants of the development; To provide adequate services of water for the protection of buildings during and after the passage of bush fire, and to locate gas and electricity so as not to contribute to the risk of fire to a building; and Consideration of storage and hazardous materials away from the hazard wherever possible.